2023 Croatia Open Umag

-The 2023 Croatia Open (also known as the Plava Laguna Croatia Open Umag for sponsorship reasons) was a men's tennis tournament played on outdoor clay courts.
+The 2023 Croatia Open Umag, also known as the Plava Laguna Croatia Open Umag (for sponsorship reasons), was a men's tennis tournament played on outdoor clay courts.
 It was the 33rd edition of the Croatia Open, and part of the 250 Series of the 2023 ATP Tour.
 It took place at the International Tennis Center in Umag, Croatia, from 24 through 30 July 2023.
 Unseeded Alexei Popyrin won the singles title.